-Saudi crown prince lays foundation for first nuclear reactor
+Saudi crown prince lays foundation for first nuclear research reactor

 The nuclear reactor was among seven industrial and research projects inaugurated by the crown prince during a visit to Riyadh's King Abdulaziz City for Science and Technology, the official Saudi Press Agency reported.